JustasMileika/ProgramExample1/README.md

 # ProgramExample1
-The program tells whether a number is prime or not.
+A desktop program used to determine whether a number is prime or not, and if it is not prime, finding the closest prime(-s).